5 Design Ideas to Improve Your ESG or Sustainability Report

 5. Aggregated Data, Goals and Progress

-A Sustainability or ESG report is an opportunity to tell your ESG story.
-Don’t run the risk of diminishing your messages with a report design that doesn’t effectively communicate — and help to amplify — this important story.
+A Sustainability or ESG report (or report suite) is an opportunity to tell your ESG story.
+Don’t run the risk of diminishing your messages with a report design that doesn’t effectively communicate—and help to amplify—this important story.
 Creating a high-quality ESG report builds trust with employees, shareholders and all stakeholders.
-It demonstrates that your company understands how ESG issues affect your ability to create long-term value, how you are investing in your employees and how you are building your culture and living your purpose.
+It demonstrates that your company understands how ESG issues affect your ability to create long-term value, how you are investing in your employees, and how you are building your culture and living your purpose.

 How Ideas On Purpose Can Help